themostclueless/qeaml.github.io/pages/character/ButtMcCrack.md

 * She has a **NeutronMail** account, which is a reference to [ProtonMail].
 The account's address is `buttmccrack@neutronmail.com`.
+* In Gar28, one of the bathroom stalls is always locked with the SBS2024 main theme playing from within.
+This is likely a reference to Butt McCrack.

 ## See Also